Home | Volume 48 | Article number 170

 • This study showed that the shock of COVID-19 and an inefficient sputum transport system negatively impacted the TB surveillance system in a municipality in the Greater Accra Region of Ghana;

-• The study also found that even though the TB surveillance system of the municipality that was studied did not perform well in some of the system attributes, it was still useful for planning, monitoring, and evaluation of control activities and the development of priorities for TB control programs.
+• The study also found that even though the TB surveillance system of the municipality that was studied did not perform well in some of the system attributes, it was still useful for planning, monitoring, and evaluation of control activities and the development of priorities for TB control programmes.

 Competing interests Up Down